If you want to listen to the audio version of ULTIMATE STARTUP PRESS RELEASE GUIDE, press play here.

 The exact structure of a press release is always determined by what you’re actually announcing.
 For example, a startup launch will differ from a new partnership.

-But whatever it is you’re announcing, a well-written press release always follows a recognizable format, which looks like this.
+But whatever it is you’re announcing, always follow a recognizable press release format, which looks like this.

-It’s important to try and roughly stick to this format.
+It’s important to try and roughly stick to this press release format.
 It makes the journalist’s life a lot easier, as they’re accustomed to quickly reading and parsing information that’s presented this way.

 Here’s a copy of a press release we wrote for one of our clients, which gained media coverage across a wide range of publications.
 This is a tech startup launch press release example, announcing the launch of a company and its services.

-If you’re looking for a different type of press release example, our Startup Press Release Toolkit has 10 real-world press release examples, plus an editable Word doc template.
+If you’re looking for a different type of press release example, our Startup Press Release Toolkit has 10 real-world press release examples, plus an editable Press Release template (Word doc).

 These are the 10 most common types of press releases your startup may produce.
 These examples include:

 One of the most crucial elements of a press release.
-This should name the company that’s putting out the press releases and explain exactly what the announcement is about.
+This should name the company that’s putting out the press release and explain exactly what the announcement is about.

 In this example, the company name is the very first thing mentioned and it’s explaining it’s a new launch, along with what the service actually is.
 Keep it to a maximum of two lines.